-It might surprise you how much a welding helmet light can improve your welding experience.
+It might surprise you how much welding helmet lights can improve your welding experience.

 I looked for kits that fit a wide range of helmet models versus a select few.
-Here are the best welding helmet light options I found.
+Here are the best welding helmet lights I found.

 In this article: